 My own journey towards becoming a psychotherapist began in 1998, when I had the privilege of supporting women and girls who survived sexual trauma, as a volunteer at the Jerusalem Rape Crisis Center.
 It was at this incredible grassroots organization that I first encountered the profound healing potential that opens up when one person listens to another and witnesses her truth.
 I learned how rich, difficult and beautiful this healing journey can be, and have felt honored ever since to accompany people of all genders along this path.

 I hold a Masters’ degree in Clinical Psychology with Social-Clinical focus from the New College of California, and a California license as a Marriage and Family Therapist.
-I am currently an analytic candidate at the San Francisco Jung Institute.
-I teach at the Pacific Center for Human Growth, and consult to other psychotherapists.
+I am an advanced analytic candidate at the San Francisco Jung Institute.
+I teach at the Pacific Center for Human Growth, lecture at Jungian societies and consult to other psychotherapists.

 My professional and volunteer career have brought me into a variety of community organizations, which have enriched and inspired my work.
 My community work focused on working towards responding to and preventing sexual violence, on supporting the empowerment and well being of sex workers, supporting parents in developing cohesive and healthy families, and on supporting women of varying class, social and cultural backgrounds in living empowered and meaningful lives.
 Some of the organizations I have worked for and grew within have been: